 Look carefully for what might be deeper.
 Is there loneliness? neglect? fear? shame? rejection?
-Ask God to give you a heart that seeks to truly listen, love, repent, forgive, pursue, and serve those who are in your care.
+Ask God to give you a heart that seeks to truly listen, love, repent, forgive, pursue, and serve those who are in your care so that the hardness doesn’t destroy you.
 Ask Him to fill you with all joy and peace and to give you resolve to love like Jesus does.

 Let today be the day you soften your heart.
 Let today be the day you chase after theirs.

 …but if I have not love I am a noisy gone or a clanging cymbal.

 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.